Boston University: Master of Science in Journalism with distinction: May 2014

 I'm a freelance writer, editor and researcher working with companies all over the United States on writing, editing, research, and digital media consulting projects.
 At the moment, this work includes writing for a variety of publications, including The Johns Hopkins Health Review, America's Test Kitchen, Greatist, Her Campus, The New England Journal of Medicine, Scientific American, and Narratively.

-I also work as a copy writer for a digital health consultancy in Boston.
-I'm the lead editor and researcher on several book projects, and I consult for journalism conferences all over the world, including Well Told in London and the Power of Narrative in Boston.
+I've also worked as a copy writer for a digital health consultancy in Boston and as the lead editor and researcher on several book projects.
+I frequently consult for journalism conferences all over the world.

 Outdoors Editor at the Wirecutter/ New York Times, April 2017-Present

-I manage two product reviews per month for the Wirecutter's Outdoors section, including developing scientific protocols, managing freelancers, and editing content.
+I manage 20 product reviews per year for the Wirecutter's Outdoors section, including developing scientific protocols, managing freelancers, and editing content.
+I also write several guides of my own each quarter on topics ranging from windbreakers to frisbees.

 Editor at Upworthy; Remote, June 2016-December 2016